Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2019_AnubhavSingh.md

 I extended gratitude to [Saketh](https://github.com/sak6lab), Han and [Drumil](https://github.com/drumilpatel2000) whose comments/reviews helped me in a number of my PRs.

 GSoC with Submitty was a warm and unforgettable experience for me.
-Everytime I talk of Open Source, Submitty will be remembered fondly.
+Every time I talk of Open Source, Submitty will be remembered fondly.